BELLA: Black box model Explanations by Local Linear Approximations: BELLA

-\paragraph{Providing an explanation.} As the final result, \method outputs the OLS model computed by Algorithm~\ref{alg2}.
-The explanation presented to the user is given as (1) the base value of the model (intercept), (2) the feature contributions, and (3) the number of neighbors that the model applies to.

-As an example, consider the Iranian Churn dataset~\cite{jafari2020optimum}.
-This dataset contains the (anonymized) customers of a telecommunication company.
-The goal is to predict the commercial value (lifetime revenue) of the customer to the company.
-Each customer is represented by characteristics such as age, subscription length, the amount of usage of the service of the company, the satisfaction with the service provided, etc.
+\textbf{Providing an explanation.} As the final result, BELLA outputs the OLS model computed by Algorithm~\ref{alg2}, together with the size of the neighborhood.
+As an example, consider the Iranian Churn dataset~\citep{jafari2020optimum}.
+It contains the (anonymized) customers of a telecommunication company, with their age, subscription length, satisfaction with the service, etc. The goal is to predict the commercial value of the customer to the company (in dollars).
+Let us now consider a given customer, for whom a black-box model predicted a commercial value of \$551.

-Let us now consider a customer, with the characteristics shown in the Table~\ref{tab:instance_to_explain}.
-All numerical features have been standardized to have mean value equal to $0$ and standard deviation equal to $1$.
-This is why the age, e.g., has a negative value.
-In general, the positive values are higher than the average feature value while negative ones are below the average.
-Assume that a black box model predicted the commercial value of 550.86.
 The explanation that BELLA can provide for this prediction is shown in Figure~\ref{fig:exp_example}.

-The base value is the output of the model when all inputs are set to the mean value, i.e., to zero (having in mind that the data has been standardized).
-Beyond that, each bar shows the total contribution of each feature to the predicted value: The more the customer phones (variable \emph{seconds}), the more revenue the company generates.
+All numerical features have been standardized to have a mean value equal to $0$ and a standard deviation equal to $1$.
+(Thus, a customer has a ``negative age'' if they are younger than the average customer.)
+In the explanation, the base value is the output of the model when all inputs are set to zero (i.e. to their mean value).
+Each bar shows the total contribution of each feature to the predicted value -- positive contributions are the blue upward arrows, and negative contributions are the red downward arrows.
+The more the customer phones (variable \emph{seconds}), the more revenue the company generates.
 The age (which is below average for this particular customer), likewise, has a small positive impact.
 The number of SMS, in contrast, (variable \emph{freqSMS}) impacts the revenue negatively.
 Finally, the number of distinct phone numbers called~(variable \emph{distnum}) has a small negative impact.
 These sizes of the bars are easy to interpret: The size of each bar is equal to the value of the feature multiplied by the weight computed by our method.
 Their sum is then directly equivalent to the explained value:

-This computation applies to all data points that the explanation covers, i.e., to all points in the neighborhood of the input data point.
-We also provide the number of these points, as a measure for the generality of the explanation (the current instance and 476 others in our example).